woodpecker-ci/.github/CONTRIBUTING.md

 Once your PR gets approved, don't worry about keeping it up-to-date or breaking builds (unless there's a merge conflict or a request is made by a maintainer to make modifications).
 It is the maintainer team's responsibility from this point to get it merged.

+## Tests

+For backend (golang) code, it is highly encouraged to write unit tests if you fix a bug to cover that case.

+For new functionality or features there should be at least basic testing.